jasonshhh/Mid-Module-Assessment/README.md

 This folder contains unit tests and performance tests.

 Enter the command:
-py unittest.py
+python -m unittest unittest_floyd.py

 This runs various unit tests to confirm the functions are performing as expected.

 Enter the command:
-py timeit_tests.py
+py timeit_test.py

 This tests the time taken for the functions to run.
-It also compares the time between the two algoritm implentations.
+It also compares the time between the 6 algorithm implentations.

                 ---Changing the parameters---

-The user is able to change the parameters by opening the files in an IDE an changing the 'graph'.
+The user is able to change the parameters by opening the files in an IDE and changing the 'graph'.
 Changing various parameters will lead to error messages or a successful operation.

                     -------License-------